FAQ #

 Tips #

-• Just like NGramMap, you’ll want your helper classes to only parse the input files once, in the constructor.
+- Just like NGramMap, you’ll want your helper classes to only parse the input files once, in the constructor.
 DO NOT CREATE METHODS WHICH HAVE TO READ THE ENTIRE INPUT FILE EVERY TIME THEY ARE CALLED.
 This will be too slow!

-• We strongly recommend creating at least two classes for this part of the project as follows: One which implements the idea of a directed graph.
+- We strongly recommend creating at least two classes for this part of the project as follows: One which implements the idea of a directed graph.
 One which reads in the WordNet dataset and constructs an instance of the directed graph class.
 This second class should also be able to take a word and return its hyponyms.
 You may also want additional helper classes that represent the idea of a traversal but this is not required - you can implement your traversal within your graph class as well.

-• Don’t worry about writing Truth tests yet, we’ll talk about how to do that later in the spec.
-Simply use the web front end to check the two input examples (“descent” and “change”) from the diagrams above for synsets16.txt and hyponyms16.txt.
+- Don’t worry about writing Truth tests yet, we’ll talk about how to do that later in the spec.
+Simply use the web front

-• Because of the obfuscation that we applied to the Project 2a files (in particular, TimeSeries and NGramMap), the argument name previews when using these classes in IntelliJ may look a little weird.
+, enter some inputs into the boxes, and click the “Hyponyms” button.
+You may find visual debugging can lead to some useful discoveries in this project. - Because of the obfuscation that we applied to the Project 2a files (in particular, TimeSeries and NGramMap), the argument name previews when using these classes in IntelliJ may look a little weird.
 You may see long, random strings; these are intentional in order to obfuscate the code, and they do not represent an issue with your own code in any way.

 WordNet File Format #